Je ne vous oublie pas

-"Je ne vous oublie pas" (meaning "I won't forget you") is the lead single from Celine Dion's French-language greatest hits album, entitled On ne change pas (2005).
-It was released as a music download in Canada on 27 September 2005 and in France on 3 October 2005.
-The CD single was released in France, Belgium and Switzerland in mid-October 2005.
-"Je ne vous oublie pas" reached number two in France and was certified Gold there.
+"Je ne vous oublie pas" (lit.
+'I won't forget you') is the lead single from Celine Dion's 2005 French-language greatest hits album On ne change pas.
+It was issued as a digital download in Canada on 27 September 2005 and in France on 3 October 2005.
+The CD single was released in France, Belgium, and Switzerland later that month.
+The song reached number two in France and was certified gold.

 Background and release

-The lyrics, by Jacques Veneruso, who worked with Dion on her previous French album, 1 fille & 4 types, say that the song is a dedication to all Dion's fans, a declaration of love.
-Veneruso wrote and produced also four tracks for Dion's next French album D'elles, as well as the lead single from Sans attendre.
+The lyrics, written by Jacques Veneruso, who had collaborated with Dion on her previous French album 1 fille & 4 types, present the track as a dedication to her fans.
+Veneruso later wrote and produced four songs for Dion's next French album, D'elles, as well as "Parler à mon père" from Sans attendre.

+A version performed by Dion and Les 500 Choristes was released in November 2006 on their album 500 Choristes avec.../vol.2.
+It was later included on Dion's 2007 single "Et s'il n'en restait qu'une (je serais celle-là)".

+Commercial performance

+"Je ne vous oublie pas" reached number two in France and was certified gold.
+It also charted in other markets, peaking at number two in Quebec, number four in Belgium's Wallonia region, and number 21 in Switzerland.

+Music video

-The music video was filmed and directed by Didier Kerbrat in Montreal's Imperial Theatre in July 2005, and released in September 2005.
+The music video was filmed and directed by Didier Kerbrat at the Imperial Theatre in Montreal in July 2005 and released in September 2005.
+In 2013, Dion performed a cappella excerpts of the song as both the introduction and the outro of her European Tour 2013.

+Live performances

-Dion visited France in October 2005 to promote her new album and performed "Je ne vous oublie pas" in various TV shows.
-The single reached there number 2 and was certified gold (200,000 copies sold).
-It was also successful in other countries, reaching number 2 in Quebec, number 4 in Belgium Wallonia and number 21 in Switzerland.
+Dion visited France in October 2005 to promote On ne change pas and performed "Je ne vous oublie pas" on various television programs.

+Accolades

-"Je ne vous oublie pas" was nominated for a 2006 Félix Award in Best Song of the Year category.
+In 2006, "Je ne vous oublie pas" was nominated for Best Song of the Year at the Félix Awards.

-The version of "Je ne vous oublie pas" performed by Dion and Les 500 Choristes was released in November 2006, on their album 500 Choristes avec.../vol.2.
-It was later included on Dion's 2007 single "Et s'il n'en restait qu'une (je serais celle-là)."

-In 2013, Dion performed a capella snippets of the song both as an introduction and as an outro for her Sans attendre Tour concerts.